 Using the filter creation box, build your device list to be assigned the Address Book.

-Once you’re happy with the list, check the boxes of the systems the Address Book will be assigned to and (the top box selects all devices shown on the current page) click the ‘Assign’ button to make the Address Book available to the selected endpoint devices.
+Once you’re happy with the list, check the boxes of any systems you would like to assign the Address Book to and click the ‘Assign’ button to make the Address Book available to the selected endpoint devices.

 Assigning Address Books to endpoints

-To provide access to an Address Book from a video endpoint device or group of devices, use the ‘Assign’ action.
+Use the ‘Assign’ action to provide access to an Address Book from a video endpoint device or group of devices.

 Select Address Books from the side bar menu.

-Locate the Address Book to be assigned to and click on the ‘Action’ button.
+Locate the Address Book you want to assign and click on the ‘Action’ button.

 Select ‘Assign to Devices’ from the drop-down menu to enter the Address Book assignment tab.